DaWoody/free-video-player/free_videoplayer_components/readme/readme-base.md

 ## API
 ***
-There are a number of pulic methods available from the instantiated free video player, most are methods regarding loading media or player control interactions.
+There are a number of public methods available from the instantiated free video player, most are methods regarding loading media or player control interactions.
 Lets list an example of how it could look:

 ```javascript